 Available at http://snapshots.linaro.org/android under android-hikey directories.
+Note that these images do not always work and are NOT SUPPORTED as well!

 3.1.6 Running xtest

 Do NOT try to run tee-supplicant as it has already been started automatically as a service!
 Once booted to the command prompt, xtest can be run immediately from the console or an adb shell.
 For more details about running OP-TEE, please see Run xtest at optee_test.